Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 Vision for the Future

-The partners’ plan for Pawtucket Farm includes ecological restoration of the Christmas tree farm, building a working farmland that includes a food forest and community gardens; and building a nature center that offers educational programming and other ventures that will create a vibrant neighborhood destination accessible by bike, car, and city bus.
+The partners’ plan for Pawtucket Farm includes ecological restoration of the former Christmas tree farm; establishing a working farmland that includes a farm stand, food forest, and community gardens; and building a nature center that offers educational programming.
+Together, we will create a vibrant neighborhood destination accessible by bike, car, and city bus.

-By protecting and managing Pawtucket Farm, we will broaden the ways we are able to connect people to nature in the city - summer camp, field research opportunities for high school and college-aged students, and programs for families and adults.
+By protecting and managing Pawtucket Farm, we will broaden the ways we are able to connect people to nature in the city: accessible trails, a summer camp, field research opportunities for high school and college-aged students, and programs for families and adults.

 Making an Investment

-The cost to establish an urban sanctuary is considerable.
+We have a lot of exciting work ahead of us!
 The three partners have committed, together, to raise the resources for Pawtucket Farm.
-In addition, Mass Audubon has committed to creating a physical presence that facilitates our programming, is available for community use, and ensures a sustainable relationship to Lowell for decades to come.
+In addition, Mass Audubon has committed to providing a team that facilitates our programming, makes the Nature Center available for community use, and ensures a sustainable relationship to Lowell for decades to come.
 The required investment is as follows.

-Mass Audubon has committed to raising $6.5 million of this total.
-Step one is to raise the $2 million required to complete our portion of the land acquisition.
+Mass Audubon has committed to raising at least $9 million of this total.
+Now that the land acquisition is complete, our most immediate goal is to raise the $2.5 million required to open the property to the public by late 2024.
 We’re excited (and hope you are too!) about the opportunity to increase equitable and inclusive access to nature in Lowell.
 You can help make this happen with a gift today.
+To learn more about our project, please email us.

 Donate